hakeem0114/Payment_Plugin/README.md

 # Payment Processor Project

-This project implements a full responsive ysimplified payment processing application using React, with a plugin system for easy addition of new payment methods.
+This project implements a full responsive simplified payment processing application using React, with a plugin system for easy addition of new payment methods.

 ## Table of Contents
 1. [Overview](#overview)